jvlaj/dotfiles/README.md

 ![spectrwm](Pictures/previews/spectrwm-workspace-preview.png "spectrwm")

-In its current state these dots are well functional, but still a *work-in-progress* in adjusting/enhancing it.
+In its current state these dots are well functional, but still a *work-in-progress* in adjustment.

 Many of these dotfiles (*sayo theme, scripts, configurations*) are largely taken from and inspired by [Rayes0' dotfiles](http://github.com/rayes0/dotfiles).